-This certificate program is offered through Wisconsin School of Business Executive Education.
+This certificate program is offered through the Center for Professional and Executive Education Development at the Wisconsin School of Business.
 This training covers how to manage project scope, time, costs, quality, risks and subcontracts.
 You learn how to lead and manage project teams and facilitate meetings, use conflict resolution/negotiation strategies and develop powerful skills of persuasion and influence.
 To obtain the Masters Certificate you must complete 6 three-day classes.
 Click here for more information.

 Note: If you are a UW-Madison employee interested in this certificate program, you are eligible for discounted registration fees.
 For more information, please contact Patricia Reigstad, Program Coordinator, at 608-441-7345.

 Master of Science in Project Management